 Hungry Horse Outside – Irish Equine Rescue Charity

-We are a small rescue based in County Longford, We rescue mainly horses but do take in cats, dogs and even goats on occasion.
+To start, we are a large equine rescue based in County Longford, We rescue mainly horses, with the exception of some cats and dogs.
 We rely on volunteers so any offers of help would be gratefully accepted.
 Our aim is to re-home as many horses as is possible and to educate people on the responsibilities of equine care.

-It is shameful that reports of neglect and abuse of horses in Ireland has even reached the front page of ‘The New York Times’.
+It is shameful that reports of neglect and abuse of horses in Ireland have even reached the front page of ‘The New York Times’.
 Unfortunately, the value of horses has seriously declined – many are virtually worthless.
-For a farmer they are not worth feeding.
+For a farmer, they are not worth feeding.
 For the Celtic Tiger syndicates, they have given their all on the racecourse and have been placed on death row.
-For others who are now struggling to keep a roof over their heads, they simply cannot afford to look after a much loved pony.
+For others who are now struggling to keep a roof over their heads, they simply cannot afford to look after a much-loved pony.

 Awareness and Education

 - Although we have finite resources of both time and money, we will whenever possible, respond to reports of serious neglect and either provide assistance in situ [feed, water etc] or remove the animals to an alternative location.
-[With consent of the owner or in co-operation with the relevant authorities].
-Unfortunately we can only currently cover a small geographical area.
+With the consent of the owner or in co-operation with the relevant authorities.
+Unfortunately, we can only currently cover a small geographical area.